slidevjs/slidev/guide/syntax.md

 You can also create diagrams / graphs from textual descriptions in your Markdown, powered by [Mermaid](https://mermaid-js.github.io/mermaid).

-Code blocks marked as `mermaid` will be converted to digrams, for example:
+Code blocks marked as `mermaid` will be converted to diagrams, for example:

 ~~~md
 //```mermaid